 Kitting solutions, which include custom packaging and special-use items, are fast becoming the key to better storm response.
-But what’s in a kit is really only limited to one’s imagination says Chris Bollinger, Manager of Alliance Development, Central Region, at Anixter.
-What’s not up in the air is their usefulness for faster emergency response and so much more.
+But what’s included a kit is only limited to one’s imagination.
+Kits are useful for faster emergency response and so much more.

 The kitting trend